Death of Edgar Allan Poe: Cause of death

 Because Poe was found on the day of an election, it was suggested as early as 1872 that he was the victim of cooping.
 This was a ballot-box-stuffing scam in which victims were abducted off the street by local "election gangs", imprisoned in a small room called "the coop", drugged or forced with alcohol or beatings to get them to comply.
 The cooping victims were then used as pawns to vote for a political party at multiple locations.
 Often their clothing would be changed and/or they would be given disguises such as wigs, fake beards, or mustaches to fool voting officials and vote multiple times.
-Cooping, which would also explain the dirty and disheveled clothes that he was wearing when he was found, had become the standard explanation for Poe's death in most of his biographies for several decades. though his status in Baltimore may have made him too recognizable for this scam to have worked.
-More recently, analysis has been presented suggesting that Poe's death resulted from rabies, possibly contracted from rat bites during his cooping days of captivity.
+Cooping, which would also explain the dirty and disheveled clothes and shoes that he was wearing when he was found, had become the standard explanation for Poe's death in most of his biographies for several decades, though his status in Baltimore may have made him too recognizable for this scam to have worked.

+In an analysis published in the Maryland Medical Journal in 1996 by cardiologist R. Michael Benitez, it was suggested Poe's death most likely resulted from rabies, possibly contracted from one of his pets.
+Signs that pointed to this conclusion included delirium and Poe having difficulty drinking water when hospitalized (likely hydrophobia, or fear of water, a common symptom of rabies), as well as the fact that rabies victims can have the virus for up to a year after contracting it.